-Service is bit salesy.
-They asked us when we will come back to the bar so they can reserve a table.
+Service is a bit salesy.
+They asked us when I will come back to the bar so they can reserve a table.
 However, the bar operates a first come first serve basis, so I did not really understand why they were trying me to commit to a specific time.

 As I mention, half a pint is £11 and is that sounds too expensive, then think about it before you spend money here.

 Great view of the Skyline which was great